gardener/gardener/docs/deployment/gardenlet_api_access.md

 Please note that you should activate the [`SeedRestriction`](#seedrestriction-admission-webhook-enablement) admission handler as well.

 > [1] The reason for the fact that `Webhook` authorization plugin should appear after `RBAC` is that the `kube-apiserver` will be depending on the `gardener-admission-controller` (serving the webhook).
 However, the `gardener-admission-controller` can only start when `gardener-apiserver` runs, but `gardener-apiserver` itself can only start when `kube-apiserver` runs.
-If `Webhook` is before `RBAC` then `gardener-apiserver` might not be able to start, leading to a deadlock.
+If `Webhook` is before `RBAC`, then `gardener-apiserver` might not be able to start, leading to a deadlock.

 ### Authorizer Decisions